-The views expressed in this report are those of the author and do not necessarily reflect the views of the Federal Reserve Bank of Cleveland or the Board of Governors of the Federal Reserve System.
+The views authors express in District Data Briefs are theirs and not necessarily those of the Federal Reserve Bank of Cleveland or the Board of Governors of the Federal Reserve System.
+The series editor is Harrison Markel.

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
 This paper and its data are subject to revision; please visit ClevelandFed.org for updates.